 CALL TO ORDER: The Board convened at the SB40 Developmental Disability Resource Center, 314 E. McPherson Street, Kirksville, Missouri after participating in the annual board retreat.
-Chairman Don Crosby called the meeting to order at 4:00 p.m. after determining that a quorum was present and the proper notice of an open meeting was posted in compliance with RSMO 610.020 (Sunshine Law).
+Chairman Don Crosby called the meeting to order at 6:00 p.m. after determining that a quorum was present and the proper notice of an open meeting was posted in compliance with RSMO 610.020 (Sunshine Law).

+INTRODUCTION OF NEW BOARD MEMBER & OATH: New board member Carla Mayer was introduced and took the oath of office.

+PRESENTATIONS (NON-VOTING): There are none at this time.

-MINUTES: Dennis moved to approve the minutes of the regular April board meeting held on April 11, 2023 and the special board meeting held on May 16th, 2023.
-Myra seconded the motion, which was approved by the following vote: Myra Collins-aye, Don Crosby-aye, Julie Lochbaum-aye, Dennis Miller-aye, Jeff Silvernail-aye, Tyson Treasure-aye and Debra Wohlers-aye.
+MINUTES: John moved to approve the minutes of the May board meeting.
+Dennis seconded the motion, which was approved by the following vote: Myra Collins-aye, Don Crosby-aye, Julie Lochbaum-aye, Carla Mayer-aye, John McConnell-aye, Dennis Miller-aye, Jeff Silvernail-aye, Tyson Treasure-aye and Debra Wohlers-aye.

-FINANCIAL REPORTS FOR APPROVAL: Julie Atchley presented the financial statements for the previous month, the Forecast for FY23 and the Year End Financial Statement for FY22.
-The board discussed removing the designated neuro-diverse fund from the balance sheet and putting it back into the regular money market account.
-There were no objections.
-Myra made a motion to approve all three presented statements.
-Dennis seconded the motion, which was approved by the following vote: Myra Collins-aye, Don Crosby-aye, Julie Lochbaum-aye, Dennis Miller-aye, Jeff Silvernail-aye, Tyson Treasure-aye and Debra Wohlers-aye.
+FINANCIAL REPORTS FOR APPROVAL: Julie Atchley presented the financial statements for the previous month.
+Dennis moved to approve the statements as presented.
+Debra seconded the motion, which was approved by the following vote: Myra Collins-aye, Don Crosby-aye, Julie Lochbaum-aye, Carla Mayer-aye, John McConnell-aye, Dennis Miller-aye, Jeff Silvernail-aye, Tyson Treasure-aye and Debra Wohlers-aye.

-FUNDING REPORTS INFORMATION ONLY: Julie Atchley presented the monthly funding report and a summary of individual funding requests and Crystal presented the Partnership for Hope funding report for the previous month.
+FINANCIAL REPORTS INFORMATION ONLY: Julie Atchley presented the monthly funding report and a summary of individual funding requests and Crystal presented the Partnership for Hope funding report for the previous month.

+FINANCIAL COMMITTEE REPORT- MOTION REQUIRED: Tyson moved to approve final revised budget for FY23 and to approve the proposed budget for FY24, recognizing that we will draw from reserves.
+John seconded the motion, which passed with the following vote: Myra Collins-aye, Don Crosby-aye, Julie Lochbaum-aye, Carla Mayer-aye, John McConnell-aye, Dennis Miller-aye, Jeff Silvernail-aye, Tyson Treasure-aye and Debra Wohlers-aye.

 FUNDING REQUESTS: There are none at this time.

 STAFF REPORTS